-F. The Office's Affirmative Action Plan will be discussed with new employees at the time of his/her orientation session with the Administrative Officer; current employees are hereby invited to discuss the Plan with either the Administrative Officer or the Affirmative Action Officer at any mutually-convenient time.
+D. The Office's Affirmative Action Plan will be discussed with new employees at the time of his/her orientation session with the Court Administrator or designee; current employees are hereby invited to discuss the Plan with either the Court Administrator or the Affirmative Action Officer at any mutually-convenient time.